usri/aks-levelup/storage/README.md

 # from the node the pod is running on.

 # Scale out the replicas to 20 so that you get pods spread across the two nodes.
-kubectl scale deployment nginx-deployment-03 --replicas=20
+kubectl scale deployment shared-storage --replicas=20

 # Show all the pods *and* the node that each pod is running on.
 # Again, just like in the previous tutorial, all 20 pods are running.
 That is because the volume mount